-Home Capital sees second-quarter loss on costs related to liquidity issue
+Home Capital sees 2nd-qtr loss on costs related to liquidity issue

-Canadian lender Home Capital Group Inc (HCG.TO) said on Thursday it expects to record a loss in the second quarter due to costs related to its efforts to shore up liquidity.
+June 29 (Reuters) - Canadian lender Home Capital Group Inc said on Thursday it expects to record a loss in the second quarter due to costs related to its efforts to shore up liquidity.

 The lender, which is expected to release second-quarter results on Aug.
 2, said its expenses would increase by C$233 million ($179 million) before taxes, which includes C$210 million in costs related to the liquidity issue.